srinathvrao/srinathvrao.github.io/_pages/about.md

 I'm Srinath, an Information Technology undergrad student from SSN College of Engineering (Anna University, 2017-2021).

-I was a Computer Vision Research Intern for a year, and I've coauthored a paper, which got accepted to [IEEE CICT 2020](http://www.cict2020.iiitdm.ac.in/).
-I was also a Data Science Intern at [AstraZeneca](https://www.linkedin.com/company/astrazeneca/), where I worked on projects in Cheminformatics and Bioinformatics.

-Apart from the internship at AstraZeneca, and the paper I co-wrote, I couldn't work on much else this year.
+Apart from the internship at [AstraZeneca](https://www.linkedin.com/company/astrazeneca/), and the paper I co-wrote (which got accepted to [IEEE CICT 2020](http://www.cict2020.iiitdm.ac.in/)!!), I couldn't work on much else this year.
 Both of them were equally exhausting.
 But I'm back now!
 Time to build more cool stuff!

 I occasionally put some fun stuff [up here](https://srinathvrao.github.io/year-archive/).